The Morales Foundation

 - The foundation’s first fundraising event will fund a team of approximately ten to make an initial surgical mission trip within a year from now.
 The team will consist of two surgical techs, two to three plastic surgeons, two to three resident or fellow plastic surgeons, one administrator, and two to three medical assistants.

-- The foundation’s first mission trip will likely be to Guadalajara, Mexico.
+- The foundation’s first mission trip will likely be to a city in Mexico (TBA).
 I am currently coordinating details of the trip.
 It will be a five-day trip that will yield at least two and a half days of operative time.
 The surgical team will be hosted in coordination with the operating facility.
 This well-respected facility coordinates with many similar surgical mission trip teams from around the world.

-The foundation’s first fundraising event is scheduled for Sunday, August 25th, 2019, 2:00 – 6:00 p.m.
-It will be a fully catered poolside party at the Omni Houston Hotel located at 4 Riverway, Houston, TX 77056.
-The event is open to the general public with ticket prices set at $100 each.
-The event will be limited to 100 people.
+The foundation’s first fundraising event for 2022 will be at The Post.
+The event will be in conjuction with a appreciation party for my past and current patients.
+Guests are kindly asked for $50 donations to attend.
 All ticket proceeds will be directed toward travel expenses for the surgical team as well as operative supplies.